hima890/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 12. Roman to Integer
 This script defines a function roman_to_int(roman_string) that converts a Roman numeral to an integer.
 The function can handle Roman numerals within the range of 1 to 3999.

+14. Squared by Using Map
+This script defines a function square_matrix_map(matrix) that computes the square value of all integers in a matrix using the map function.
+The resulting matrix has the same size as the input matrix, and the initial matrix is not modified.

+15. Delete by Value
+The script contains a function complex_delete(a_dictionary, value) that deletes all keys with a specific value in a dictionary.

+16. CPython #1: PyBytesObject
+This C module includes two functions: print_python_list(PyObject *p) and print_python_bytes(PyObject *p).
+These functions provide basic information about Python lists and Python bytes objects.
+The information includes the size, allocated space, and elements for lists, and the size and some bytes for bytes objects.
+If the provided object is not a valid PyBytesObject, an error message is printed.